Toucaan/--inch/README.md

 A global `--inch` polyfill using CSS variables.

 This file includes pin-pointed pixels:`--inch` mappings for commonly available hardware according to their resolutionary `dpi` and `device-size`.

-Full discussion about the basis and purpose of this polyfill is available here:
+Full discussion about the purpose and reasoning behind this polyfill is available here:

 [https://bubblin.io/blog/inch](https://bubblin.io/blog/inch)